 - 7 panel heaters

-The Parlour is the largest of a group of three cottages at the coastal Dorset Farm, the front door is around the right side of the cottage.
+The Parlour is the largest of a group of three cottages at this coastal Dorset Farm, the front door is around the right side of the cottage.

 The kitchen is very well-equipped with a large pantry in the corner.